Melvin Ingram, DE, South Carolina

 Donte Paige-Moss*, DE, North Carolina

-Height: 6-4.
-Weight: 260.
+Height: 6-3.
+Weight: 268.
 Projected 40 Time: 4.71.
-Arm: 34.
+Bench: 26.
+Arm: 33.
 Hand: 10 1/8.
-Projected Round (2012): 6-FA.
-2/17/12: It is an absolute joke that Paige-Moss entered the draft.
+Projected Round (2012): 7-FA.
+4/25/12: It is an absolute joke that Paige-Moss entered the draft.
 At the beginning of the season, he lost his starting job to sophomore Kareem Martin and was a backup for the entire 2011 season.
-In his Bowl appearance, Paige-Moss tore a knee ligament and will spend the entire lead up to the draft rehabbing the injury.
-To make matters worse, he took to Twitter after the game to rip his coaches, fans and the Bowl experience.
-As a junior, Paige-Moss totaled 29 tackles with four tackles for a loss and two sacks.
-In 2010, he totaled 49 tackles with 7.5 sacks, 13.5 tackles for a loss, one forced fumble and one blocked kick.
+In his Bowl appearance, Paige-Moss tore a knee ligament and will have to spend the entire lead up to the draft rehabbing the injury.
+To make matters worse, he took to Twitter after his final game to rip his coaches, fans and the Bowl experience.

 The injury and the off-the-field concerns could be enough to have Paige-Moss not get drafted and be an undrafted free agent.
 Numerous teams will drop him from their draft boards.
 Perhaps there is a team that will use a late-round pick on him just because he is a good athlete who had some production in his sophomore season.

 Height: 6-4.
 Weight: 300.
 Projected 40 Time: 5.01.
 Projected Round (2012): 7-FA.
 4/25/12: Johnson had 14 tackles with a tackle for a loss in eight games this year.
 He missed four games with a high ankle sprain, but played in the final three games of the regular season.
 Johnson would be best as a 3-4 defensive end.
 He did not participate at the Combine.